pingcap/tidb/docs/design/2023-04-11-pause-user-ddl-when-upgrading.md

 ## Impacts & Risks

-Since TiDB itself has some functional roles or judgments on whether some functions are enabled or not, and there will be different versions and other factors during the upgrade process, we need to consider more scenarios, and these scenarios may have omissions in design or testing.
+1. Since TiDB itself has some functional roles or judgments on whether some functions are enabled or not, and there will be different versions and other factors during the upgrade process, we need to consider more scenarios, and these scenarios may have omissions in design or testing.
+2. For DDL jobs being executed, the current design may cause them to execute on DDL owners of different versions of TiDB.
+This scenario requires rolling upgrade compatibility for DDL operations.

+## Future Works

+With regard to risk 2 mentioned above, the two main issues that we need to deal with later:
+- Do not allow running DDL jobs to be processed on different versions of TiDB.
+  - Cancel the running DDL job, wait for the bootstrap to finish, and then do an orderly playback.
+  - You need to wait for all TiDB upgrades to execute DDL jobs normally, otherwise this problem will still occur.
+- Consider not letting the new version of DDL jobs be processed on the old version of TiDB, and not letting the old version of DDL jobs be processed on the new version of TiDB.
+  - A queued DDL job is best played back through its query.

 ## Investigation & Alternatives

 The following schemes are mainly different in the way of notifying the upgrading status to the cluster and replying that the cluster status is normal.
 The specific schemes are as follows:

 ### Plan 1